mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 5.4.0 =
+* Release date: March 15th, 2016
+* Behavior change: Migrated to new adminKit version, some functions previously in the admin classes are now handled upstream.
+* New feature: Added `bcn_post_terms` filter to `bcn_breadcrumb_trail::post_terms()` to control the terms included in a non-hierarchical term breadcrumb for a post.
+* New feature: Added `bcn_add_post_type_arg` filter to `bcn_breadcrumb_trail::maybe_add_post_type_arg()` to control when the post_type argument is added to URLs for archives.
+* New feature: Added `bcn_pick_post_term` filter to `bcn_breadcrumb_trail::post_hierarchy()` to allow overriding Breadcrumb NavXT’s default term selection behavior.
+* Bug fix: Fixed issue with untranslatable title on the settings page.
+* Bug fix: Cleanup of several trivial differences between `bcn_admin` and `bcn_network_admin`.
+* Bug fix: Fixed improper display of “Your settings are out of date.
+Migrate now.” message on fresh installs.
+* Bug fix: Clarified verbiage in regards to the paged breadcrumb.
+* Bug fix: Added translation wrappers for date format strings in `bcn_breadcrumb_trail::do_archive_by_date()`.
+* Bug fix: Fixed issue where `bcn_breadcrumb_trail::is_builtin()` would cause PHP warnings when the passed in post type was not an actual post type.
+* Bug fix: Fixed issue that would cause a PHP error if `WP_Widget` is unavailable.

 = 5.3.1 =
 Release date: December 14th, 2015